-So far as the public services are concerned, especially in India where we have a permanent service,-we we have a permanent service.-we have no officers who go out whenever there is a change in the Government; here the officers from top to bottom are permanent-it is their duty that they ought to keep aloof from politics, from all controversial matters.
+So far as the public services are concerned, especially in India where we have a permanent service,-we have no officers who go out whenever there is a change in the Government; here the officers from top to bottom are permanent-it is their duty that they ought to keep aloof from politics, from all controversial matters.
 It is their duty to carry out the policy of the Government for the time being in office.
 For that purpose a certain measure of loyalty is expected.
-If it is found that there are certain parties or certain vested interests who try to tamper with this loyalty, then, every effort would be made by the Government in power to enforce the strictest loyalty so far as the public services are concerned.
+If its found that there are certain parties or certain vested interests who try to tamper with this loyalty, then, every effort would be made by the Government in power to enforce the strictest loyalty so far as the public services are concerned.

 Yesterday, we heard two voices so far as public services were concerned.
 At one time it was contended by the Opposition that the conditions of service of these public services were not good at all, that they had no sense of security.
-On the other hand, it was also contended with a show of so-called sympathy, because real sympathy there was none, that their pathy there was none, that their salaries especially the salaries of the topmost officers were extravagant....
+On the other hand, it was also contended with a show of so-called sympathy, because real sympathy there was none, that their salaries especially the salaries of the topmost officers were extravagant...